AminHajian/Bank-users-classification/README.md

-# predict users by some Specifications like incom and age
+# predict users custcat by some Specifications like income and age
 - using Machine learning
 - classification
 - K Nearest neighbors CustCat